AdS gravity, SO(2,d) gauge theory and Holography: Another construction of action

 while for the odd dimensions $D=2k+1$, we have

 where

 On the other hand, we notice that the exterior derivative of the Lagrangian density in (\ref{GRGT}) is

 It gives rise to the same $V_{D+1}$ as in (\ref{D+1lift}).
 Thus for $D>2$, the Lagrangian obtained in (\ref{ALageven}) and (\ref{ALagodd}) must be equivalent to the one in (\ref{GRGT}) up to total derivative terms.
 For $D=2$, the Lagrangian density in (\ref{GRGT}) itself is locally a total derivative term.
+In fact, the difference between the two types of Lagrangian is related to the global angular form \cite{Freed:1998tg}.